darya-korobenko/aws-bootcamp-cruddur-2023/journal/week0.md

 I also added an alias to my AWS account though IAM Dashboard-AWS Account to make the sign-in for my IAM users easier in the future.

-Last but not least, I went to Account settings and activated IAM access to billing information.

 ### Install and Verify AWS CLI

 I installed the AWS CLI on Gitpod, following a set of commands provided in [AWS CLI Install Documentation Page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 To make it easier to debug the CLI commands, I also set AWS CLI to use partial autoprompt mode.